Ernst Ludwig Kirchner: Davos, 1917-1938

-Eberhard Grisebach visited him in March, writing to Helen Spengler of Kirchner's condition: "I spent two mornings with Kirchner which I shall never forget.
+Grisebach visited him in March 1917, writing to Helene Spengler of Kirchner's condition: "I spent two mornings with Kirchner which I shall never forget.
 I found him sitting on a very low chair next to a small, hot stove in a yellow-painted, sloping-roofed attic.
 Only with the help of a stick was he able to walk, staggering around the room. ...
 A colourfully painted curtain concealed a large collection of paintings.
 When we began to look at them, he came alive.
 Together with me, he saw all his experiences drift by on canvas, the small, timid-looking woman set aside what we had seen and brought a bottle of wine.
 He made short explanatory remarks in a weary voice.
 Each picture had its own particular colourful character, a great sadness was present in all of them; what I had previously found to be incomprehensible and unfinished now created the same delicate and sensitive impression as his personality.
 Everywhere a search for style, for psychological understanding of his figures.
 The most moving was a self- portrait in uniform with his right hand cut off.
 Then he showed me his travel permit for Switzerland.
 He wanted to go back to Davos... and implored me to ask father for a medical certificate. ...
 As the woman with him rightly said, though many people want to help him, nobody is able to do so any longer. ...
 When I was leaving, I thought of Van Gogh's fate and thought that it would be his as well, sooner or later.
 Only later will people understand and see how much he has contributed to painting".

-Soon after, Kirchner's close friend and mentor, Botho Graef died and Kirchner decided to return to Davos for treatment.
-There he was under the care of Dr. Lucius Spengler who forced Kirchner to adhere to strict rules and routine.
+In April 1917, Kirchner's close friend and mentor Botho Graef died.
+Kirchner decided to return to Davos for treatment.
+There he was under the care of Dr. Lucius Spengler, who forced Kirchner to adhere to strict rules and routine.
 Kirchner deeply resented this and did everything in his power to deceive the doctor: "Spengler didn't know what to do with me, for my deception was totally alien to this excellent man's way of thinking".
 To avoid being under constant watch, Kirchner moved to the Reusch Hut on the Stafelalp in the summer of 1917.
 Kirchner continued to experience depression, occasional pain and paralysis of his limbs but wrote in a more cheerful tone to Dr. Hagemann at the end of July: "I wish to remain in the world and for the world.
 The high mountains here will help me".
-The summer was very productive despite Kirchner's illness.
-He finished some important pieces during the two month, such as "View of the Church in Monstein" and "Rising Moon in the Stafelalp".
+The summer 1917 was very productive despite Kirchner's illness.
+He finished some important pieces during the two months, such as "View of the Church in Monstein" and "Rising Moon in the Stafelalp".
 Together with 11 woodcuts, these works marked the start of Kirchner's Alpine life.